Robel-rai/Prim-alx-system_engineering-devops/0x00-shell_basics/README.md

-Created a script that that prints the absolute path name of the current working directory
+Created a script that that prints the absolute path name of the current working director Added a script that diplays the content of the current repo